Broker Check

 • When working with a neutral financial professional, transparency is key.
 When you communicate with a neutral financial professional, make sure that your spouse is aware of the communication.
 For example, if you e-mail information to AJW, or ask questions related to your financial situation, it is important to copy your spouse so that the financial professional can reply "all" to ensure that you are both in the loop with the response.

 • One of the most important things that AJW does during the divorce process is to make sure both spouses are educated on their investment options.
-AJW is able to explain things in a straight forward manner, which helps less knowledgeable spouses understand the impact to their investments and the tax consequences resulting from different settlement options.
+Our divorce professionals are able to explain things in a straight forward manner, which helps less knowledgeable spouses understand the impact to their investments and the tax consequences resulting from different settlement options.

-• AJW has the experience, skill set and technology needed to evaluate settlement options and provide feedback regarding the impact of the option(s).
+• Our divorce professionals have the experience, skill set and technology needed to model settlement options and provide education regarding the impact of the option(s).

 • The best way to approach whether or not you can afford to keep the house is to have a good understanding of your monthly expenses going forward.
 It’s important to make sure that you can meet all of your needs, including your housing needs.
 AJW can help you put together a budget, explore various housing options and run tax projections to explore the tax savings obtained by owning a home.